MTjody/ssr-playground/posts/testing.md

   // You can group your function tests in a nested describe block describe('getSomeValue', () => {
+    // The it-statement is where you describe what you're testing
-    it('should return some value which I`m expecting', () => {
+    // Reading it should describe what the test is expecting it('should return some value which I`m expecting', () => {
       const expected = "some value";
       const received = service.getSomeValue();